Large-scale density and velocity field reconstructions with neural networks: Results

 \subsection{2LPT density reconstruction}

-After demonstrating the equivalence of the \Ae\ with the WF for Gaussian field reconstructions, we now explore the differences between the two estimators for 2LPT fields.
+After demonstrating the equivalence of the \Ae\ with the WF for Gaussian field reconstructions, we now explore the differences between the two estimators for the non-Gaussian 2LPT fields, to verify that the \Ae\ reconstruction displays the properties expected from the nonlinear mean posterior estimator.
 In this subsection, we consider the reconstruction of the underlying density field from the noisy observed density.

-In \cref{fig:2LPT_density_fields} we show a slice through the $X-Y$ plane for one randomly chosen density realization.
+In \cref{fig:2LPT_density_fields} we show a slice through the $X-Y$ plane for one randomly chosen density realization {from the test set}.
 As indicated in the figure, the individual panels display the true and observed fields as well as the \Ae\ and WF reconstructions.
 Due to the visual similarity between the observed density fields with and without RSD, we only show the one with RSD for reference.
 The reconstructions are shown for both cases, however.
 The true 2LPT density exhibits the familiar filamentary structure of the cosmic web.
 Despite having the same power spectrum as the Gaussian density shown in \cref{fig:gaussian_fields}, the visual difference between the two fields is striking.
 The observed 2LPT density represents the galaxy counts following from Poisson sampling.
 For the chosen mean galaxy density of $\bar{n} = 5 \times 10^{-3} \, \hmpcdens$, most grid cells do not contain any galaxies, resulting in the sparse observed density field.